voodoocowboy/CoolSDK-Public/README.md

-# CoolSDK-Private
+# CoolSDK-Public
-This is the repository where the team will develop features not available to the public
+This is the repository where the team will develop features available to the public